DSoftTechnology/ADS-FDA-Pool3/README.md

 This assignment was documented in /Design/Meetings/2014-06-17/MeetingNotes.md.

-###c) Modern and open source technologies
+###c) Modern and open source technologies used

-The following were used in the design and development of the ADS prototype
+The following were used in the design and development of the ADS prototype:
 * Mono (http://www.mono-project.com)
 * D3.js (BSD license) (http://d3js.org)
 * JSON.Net (MIT license) (http://www.newtonsoft.com/json)